Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 \subsubsection{Koszul duality for almost commutative rings}

-From now on, we fix a chain CDGA $R$ over $\Q$.
+From now on, we fix a commutative algebra $R$ in chain complexes over $\Q$.
 We refer to associative algebras in chain complexes as DGAAs, and commutative algebras in chain complexes as CDGAs.
 We will also refer to to coassociative coalgebras in chain complexes over $R$ as DGACs over $R$.

 \begin{definition} We say that a complete filtered DGAA $(A,F)$ is almost commutative if $\gr_FA$ is a CDGA.
 Similarly, a filtered DGAC $(C,F)$ is said to be almost cocommutative if the comultiplication on $\gr_FC$ is cocommutative. \end{definition}